dmccreary/personal-finance/docs/glossary.md

 **Example:** You'll develop a personalized monthly budget during this course that aligns your spending with your values and financial goals.

+#### Budget Adjustment Strategies

+Techniques for modifying spending plans in response to changing income, expenses, or financial priorities.

+**Example:** This course teaches you flexible budget adjustment strategies to handle unexpected expenses or income changes without derailing your financial goals.

+#### Budget Tracking Tools

+Software applications, spreadsheets, or paper systems used to monitor income and expenses against planned amounts.

+**Example:** You'll evaluate various budget tracking tools in this class, from simple spreadsheets to sophisticated apps that automatically categorize transactions.

 #### Building Credit

 The process of establishing and improving creditworthiness through responsible financial behavior to enhance credit scores and borrowing capabilities.

 **Example:** We'll explore concrete strategies for building credit, such as becoming an authorized user on a parent's credit card and making small, regular purchases that you pay off immediately.

+#### Building Credit History

+The process of establishing a track record of responsible borrowing and repayment over time.

+**Example:** This course explains how building credit history through consistent, on-time payments creates opportunities for better loan terms in the future.

+#### Bull Market

+A sustained period of rising investment prices, characterized by investor optimism and strong economic indicators.

+**Example:** This course explains how to take advantage of bull markets while maintaining diversification to protect against inevitable market corrections.

 #### Buy Now Pay Later Services